nationalarchives/da-aws-clients/site-docs/src/main/paradox/dynamodb/usage/index.md

 The case class for the primary key should match the primary key of the dynamo table.

-If the table has a primary key of id of type string, the case class would be `PrimaryKey(id: String)` If there is a composite key of id of type String and index of type number, the case class would be `PrimaryKey(id: String, index: Long)`
+If, for example, the table has a primary key called "id", of type String, the case class would be `PrimaryKey(id: String)` If, for example, there is a composite key of "id", of type String and "index" of type number, the case class would be `PrimaryKey(id: String, index: Long)`

 The method will return a list of items of type `T`